 Drought Tolerant Plants For Your Garden

-Yarrow is a beautiful, classic ‘desert flower’, which comes in shades of yellow, white, red, pink, and orange, and grows to heights of up to four feet.
+Yarrow is a beautiful, classic ‘desert flower,’ which comes in shades of yellow, white, red, pink, and orange, and grows to heights of up to four feet.
 With fern-like leaves and clusters of flat-topped blossoms, yarrow is perfect for cutting and drying for crafts and arrangements.
 Yarrow blooms from midsummer to fall, providing months of color.
 For those who garden close to nature, an added benefit is deer, squirrels, rabbits, and many other pests will not bother this hardy garden plant.

 The various varieties of sage are another excellent choice for gardens in drier climates.
 Russian Sage, Bush Sage, Mojave Sage, and Meadow Sage are tough but lovely flowers that thrive with little water and in poor soil.
-Meadow Sage comes in wonderful violet-blue shades, while Russian Sage comes in paler shades of violet.
+Meadow Sage comes in beautiful violet-blue shades, while Russian Sage comes in paler shades of violet.
 Bush Sage comes in shades of violet from raspberry to a deep violet as well.
 The lovely Mojave Sages offers beautiful pink blooms.
-The sages are also tough garden plants that deer and other garden-destroying pests tend to steer clear of, and have the added bonus of attracting both hummingbirds and butterflies to your garden.
+The sages are also healthy garden plants that deer and other garden-destroying pests tend to steer clear of, and have the bonus of attracting both hummingbirds and butterflies to your garden.

 Lavender is another wonderful garden plant that does it all: beautiful smells lovely thrives when most flowers dry up, and can even be used in cooking and crafts.
 Despite the name, Lavender comes in a variety of colors, including the standard lavenders, blues, and white.
 Another hardy plant that tolerates various, often unwanted visitors, purple is wonderfully versatile, looking beautiful in desert-like gardens as well as in more lush climates.